 In case of “send back for modifications”: the project leader should be notified additional action is needed from his side and see the comments of the project manager.

-Implementation of Use Case #1 and #2
+Implementation of Use Case #1 and #2:

 If the CFP App status is Approved and the current logged in user is Project Lead Partner, then add the custom action button “Project Change Request” to the online form header.